Melonber/SharkByte_v2/README.md

 ## ⚠️ Legal Disclaimer
 Warning: This project demonstrates security vulnerabilities for educational purposes only.
 Unauthorized use on networks you don't own is illegal.
 The creator disclaims all responsibility for misuse.

+## 📜 License
+This project is licensed under the [CC BY-NC 4.0 License](LICENSE).
+Free for non-commercial educational use with attribution.
+Commercial use is not permitted.